-Mission Control is excited to announce their involvement in the PHEONIX (Portable Handheld combined
+Mission Control is excited to announce their involvement in the PHOENIX (Portable Handheld combined

 RamaN-LIBS-XRF) project, awarded by ESA.

-Mission Control will work with, INTA, University of Leicester, and the University of Valladolid, to produce two types of hand-held spectrometers for astronauts to do field geology on the lunar surface.
+Mission Control is working with, INTA, University of Leicester, and the University of Valladolid, to produce two types of hand-held spectrometers for astronauts to do field geology on the lunar surface.

 The spectrometers developed for PHOENIX, under ESA’s PANGAEA program, will combine LIBS (Laser Induced Breakdown Spectroscopy), XRF (X-Ray Fluorescence) imaging, and Raman spectroscopy, along with visual context imaging.
 The instruments will be used by astronauts on the Moon to help them rapidly characterize geological features of interest.

-In the PHOENIX project, Mission Control’s software, Spacefarer, will be adapted for this instrument, to be use by astronauts or Earth-based controllers for on-site or remote operations in the future.
-Mission Control is excited to enable the next chapter of lunar exploration
+In the PHOENIX project, Mission Control’s software, Spacefarer, is being adapted for this instrument, to be used by astronauts or Earth-based controllers for on-site or remote operations in the future.
+Mission Control is excited to enable the next chapter of lunar exploration.